emacsmirror/sidecar-locals/readme.rst

 ------

 ``sidecar-locals-root``
-   A convenience macro that expands to the directory associates with the sidecar-locals file being executed.
+   A convenience macro that expands to the directory associated with the sidecar-locals file being executed.
    A trailing slash is ensured.

    This will typically be your projects top-level directory.